-Former Nebraska assistant Curt Baldus joined the Coastal Carolina football staff in February 2013 and enters his second season working with the defensive backs and specialists as well as assist with the defense and coordinate one of the special team units.
+Former Nebraska assistant Curt Baldus joined the Coastal Carolina football staff in February 2013 and enters his second season working with the defensive backs and specialists as well as coordinate punt return special team unit.

-Baldus comes to Coastal Carolina after five seasons (2008-12) as a graduate assistant in his second stint with the Cornhuskers.
+Baldus came to Coastal Carolina after five seasons (2008-12) as a graduate assistant in his second stint with the Cornhuskers.
 He served as an offensive intern for the 2006 football season.
 In his final two seasons, Baldus was the defensive and special teams intern.
 He worked with the defensive line and helped Nebraska finish first in pass defense.
 In 2011, Nebraska had the best overall special teams in the Big Ten.
 From 2008-10, he was the offensive graduate assistant, working with the wide receivers, kickers and holders.

 Baldus spent the 2007 season at the University at Buffalo, working with the offensive line, kickers and punters.
 Buffalo was Mid-American Conference East Division co-Champions and Baldus coached punter Ben Woods, who finished in the top 10 in the Ray Guy Award voting.
 At both Nebraska and Buffalo, Baldus was involved in scouting opponents and on-campus recruiting.